We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - have diabetes symptoms

-If you’re concerned about or experiencing symptoms of a particular STI, LetsGetChecked offers four types of STI testing via a urine sample.
-The Basic 3 or Standard 5 packages are the most common choices for routine STI testing.
+If you’re concerned about or experiencing symptoms of a particular STI, LetsGetChecked offers three types of STI testing via a urine sample.
+The Simple 2 or Standard 5 packages are the most common choices for routine STI testing.

-- Simple 2 ($99): checks for chlamydia and gonorrhea, the two most common bacterial STIs
+- Simple 2 ($99): checks for chlamydia and gonorrhea, the two most common bacterial STIs.
+This test uses a urine sample.

-- Standard 5 ($149): also includes the tests for Basic 3, as well as HIV and syphilis.
+- Standard 5 ($149): also includes the tests for Simple 2, as well as trichomoniasis, HIV and syphilis.
 This is LetsGetChecked’s most popular STI test and uses a finger prick and urine sample.

 - Complete 8 ($249): checks for everything in the Standard 5, in addition to Gardnerella, mycoplasma, and ureaplasma.
 This test uses finger prick and urine testing methods.